RyanPiao/OpenCV_Hand_Detection_Guesture_Control/README.md

-# OpenCV_Hand_Detection_Guesture_Control
+# Open**H**aptic**E**ngine
-Test for my OpenHE Project, OpenHE is a universal haptic feedback solution for VR Games.
+This repo is test for my OpenHE Project, OpenHE is a universal haptic feedback solution for VR Games.
 This program is able to reconize human hand by utilize opencv and mediapipe, use the captured hand data to track postion of fingers in real time, and use hand guesture to control system volumn.
 This will be part codes of my main project Open**H**aptic**E**ngine.

 **When index finger and thumb are fully apart from each other: Max windows volumn**